kusakusakusa/wordpress-docker-terraform/README.md

 The intention is to allow requests to enter the sites via the Cloudfront distribution and, base on the `server_name` in the `nginx` directive, be directed to the correct servers to serve the correct site.
 This will require the corresponding domain names to be routed to the cloudfront distribution's domain using a CNAME record in the DNS zone file.

 The part on provisioning this DNS file on a hosted zone in AWS Route53 will not be provisioned and will reqiure manual intervention.
 This is because there may be other configurations involved with the DNS zone file that is not within the scope of this project, like Google Search Console verification for instance.

+### Cloudfront And Route53

+A public Route53 hosted zone is provisioned.
+This hosted zone is different from the original hosted zone that has the same name servers as the domain.
+In other words, there is now more than 1 hosted zone related to your domain.

+This hosted zone will contain the CNAME for validating the SSL certificate that is also provisioned by AWS ACM.
+This validation will require **manual action** to add a `NS` record to the original hosted zone and to give it the 4 NS nameservers of this newly provisioned hosted zone as the value.
+Refer to [this answer](https://stackoverflow.com/a/35785273/2667545) on stackoverflow for more details.

 ## Usage